-The Board of Directors gives importance to respecting international human rights, to conducting business in compliance with laws, while embracing human rights which are the basic rights ensuring that all human beings are born free and equal in dignity and rights without discrimination against berth, race, nationality, color, gender, religion, age, language, physical and health condition, personal status, economic and social status, social value, education or political opinion.
-The Board also promotes employees' awareness of their rights, duties and responsibilities to society and other fellows.
+The Board of Directors gives importance to respecting international human rights, to conducting business in compliance with laws, while embracing human rights which are the basic rights ensuring that all human beings are born free and equal in dignity and rights without discrimination against birth, race, nationality, color, gender, religion, age, language, physical and health condition, personal status, economic and social status, social value, education or political opinion.
+The Board also promotes employees’ awareness of their rights, duties and responsibilities to society and other fellows.
 Policy and Guidelines are as follows:

 - Performing business in strict compliance with human right law and practice and provide employees with knowledge about human right law and practice for their further adoption in their work.

 - Ensuring that all employees familiarize themselves with laws related to their duties and responsibilities and strictly observe such laws.

 - Promoting the respect of and adherence to human right practice on the basis of human dignity.

 - Treating all employees on the basis of human dignity and respect their personal rights and duties.

 - Offering a non-discriminative and equal career opportunity for women, the disabled, incapacitated persons and all other under privileged groups.